SamTh3D3v/AltBrowser/Alt-Browser.package/AltClassNode.class/README.md

-An ABClassNode represent a class
+An AltClassNode represent a class, both the class side and the meta class side, even if they do display differently.